FredrikL-RL/azure-data-factory-mft-course/docs/lab_3_automated_alert_and_logging_system.md

 ### 4. Make new pipeline
 - create new pipeline and copy activity inside of it
 - use above datasets
+- import mapping and set quantity column to be cast to int
 - Enable log setting in copy activity
 - Specify log container
 - Check skip incompatible rows